 One of the most difficult problems for talented people who are trying to make their mark in life is that of their rivals and competitors.
 On the other hand, they also make friends among other top people in their field, who help them and influence them.
-It was no different for Shakespeare.
+It was no different for Shakespeare and Shakespeare’s contemporaries.
 It was impossible that any other playwrights who saw his plays could be anything but enormously impressed, and threatened if they had that kind of personality, so jealousy was something that he, like anyone else in that position, had to contend with.
-By the same token he enjoyed some friendships among the flowers of English Renaissance dramatic writers.
-The intense rivalry among the playwrights created a ‘golden age’ of English drama.
+By the same token he enjoyed some friendships among his contemporaries, the flowers of English Renaissance dramatic writers.
+The intense rivalry among the playwrights created a ‘golden age’ of English drama through the Jacobean era.

 Ben Jonson became one of Shakespeare’s closest friends.
 Try and imagine that Shakespeare had never existed: it’s difficult but it could have happened.
 That time would still be seen as the golden age of English drama, and perhaps we would now be giving Ben Jonson the kind of attention that Shakespeare enjoys.

 Shakespeare was the godfather of Ben Jonson’s son and Jonson was eating and drinking with his friend in his house in Stratford a few days before Shakespeare’s death.
 He was eight years younger than Shakespeare, and like Shakespeare, he did not have a university education.
 His father died, leaving the family destitute and Jonson took up the trade of bricklaying when he was old enough to work.
 He gave that up and went to the Netherlands and joined up as a soldier.
 Tired of that, he returned to England and fell into acting.
 He was quite a rough fellow: in 1598 he was arrested for killing a fellow actor in a duel, and in 1603, while performing at the royal court, he was kicked out for unruly behaviour.